 Well records constitute the largest data set and were therefore diligently scrutinized for content, quality, and accuracy.
 More than 180 well records were studied during the data compilation phase.
-Although about 120 wells already had strip logs, 40 new strip logs were created for this mapping project, the deepest one being 1,140 feet deep.
 Driller's logs were valued primarily for depth to bedrock information.
-Two bridge cores collected by the IDOT and one core from an abandoned quarry, which are stored at the IGS Oakdale Rock Library, were logged as part of this mapping project.
+There were no core samples within the mapping area.